xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 2 Using Flex.md

   curbs = prevbs;
   yylineno = curbs->lineno;
   curfilename = curbs->filename;
   return 1;
 }
 ```

 The first part of the program defines the start state and also has the C code to declare the `bufstack` structure that will hold an entry in the list of saved input files.

 In the patterns, the first pattern matches a `#include` statement up through the double quote that precedes the filename.
 The pattern permits optional whitespace in the usual places.
 It switches to `IFILE` state to read the next input filename.
 In `IFILE` state, the second pattern matches a filename, characters up to a closing quote, whitespace, or end-of-line.
 The filename is passed to `newfile` to stack the current input file and set up the next level of input, but first there’s the matter of dealing with whatever remains of the `#include` line.
 One possibility would be to use another start state and patterns that absorb the rest of the line, but that would be tricky, since the action switches to the included file, so the start state and pattern would have to be used after the end of the included file.
 Instead, this is one of the few places where `input()` makes a scanner simpler.
 A short loop reads until it finds the `\n` at the end of the line or `EOF`.
 Then, when scanning returns to this file after the end of the included one, it resumes at the beginning of the next line.

 Since an exclusive start state in effect defines its own mini-scanner, that scanner has to be prepared for any possible input.
 The next pattern deals with the case of an ill-formed `#include` line that doesn’t have a filename after the double quote.
 It simply prints an error message and uses the macro `yyterminate()`, which immediately returns from the scanner.[^§]

 [^ §]:It returns the value `YY_NULL`, defined as `0`, which a bison parser interprets as the end of input.

 This definition of `#include` is fairly casual and makes no effort to verify that the punctuation around the filename matches or that there isn’t extra junk after the filename.
-It’s not hard to write code to check those issues and diagnose errors, and a more polished version of this program should do so.[^ ‖]
+It’s not hard to write code to check those issues and diagnose errors, and a more polished version of this program should do so.(error diagnostics)

-[^ ‖]:  Or to put it another way, the error diagnostics are left as an exercise for the reader.

 Next is the special pattern `<<EOF>>`, which matches at the end of each input file.
 We call `popfile()`, defined later, to return to the previous input file.
 If it returns `0`, meaning that was the last file, we terminate.
 Otherwise, the scanner will resume reading the previous file when it resumes scanning.

 The last four patterns do the actual work of printing out each line with a preceding line number.
 Flex provides a variable called `yylineno` that is intended to track line numbers, so we might as well use it.
 The pattern `^`. matches any character at the beginning of a line, so the action prints the current line number and the character.
 Since a dot doesn’t match a newline, `^\n` matches a newline at the beginning of a line, that is, an empty line, so the code prints out the line number and the new line and increments the line number.
 A newline or other character not at the beginning of the line is just printed out with `ECHO`, incrementing the line number for a new line.

 The routine `newfile(fn)` prepares to read from the file named `fn`, saving any previous input file.
 It does so by keeping a linked list of `bufstack` structures, each of which has a link to the previous `bufstack` along with the saved `yylineno` and filename.
 It opens the file; creates and switches to a flex buffer; and saves the previous open file, filename, and buffer.

-(In this program nothing uses the filename after the file is open, but we’ll reuse this code later in this chapter in a program that does.)
+> (In this program nothing uses the `filename` after the file is open, but we’ll reuse this code later in this chapter in a program that does.)

 The routine `popfile` undoes what `newfile` did.
 It closes the open file, deletes the current flex buffer, and then restores the buffer, filename, and line number from the prior stack entry.
 Note that it doesn’t call `yyrestart()` when it restores the prior buffer; if it did, it would lose any input that had already been read into the buffer.